wakatara/harsh/README.md

 ## Usage

 **habitctl** is a minimalist command line tool you can use to track and examine your habits.
-It was born when I grew frustrated with tracking my habits in plain text files using hand-drawn ASCII tables. habitctl tries to get the job done and then get out of your way.
+It was born when I grew frustrated with tracking my habits in plain text files using hand-drawn ASCII tables. harsh tries to get the job done and then get out of your way.

 ## Installation

-habitctl is written in the Rust programming language, so you'll need a working, up-to-date [Rust installation](https://www.rust-lang.org).
+harsh is written in the Rust programming language, so you'll need a working, up-to-date [Rust installation](https://www.rust-lang.org).
 You'll probably want to run these commands:

     $ curl -f https://sh.rustup.rs > rust.sh
     $ sh rust.sh
     $ source ~/.cargo/env

-Then, compiling habitctl is as easy as this:
+Then, compiling harsh is as easy as this:

     $ git clone https://github.com/blinry/habitctl
     $ cd habitctl